Helping Johnny Make Sense of Privacy Policies with LLMs

+\textbf{Dashboard Panel.} The Dashboard Panel (Figure~\ref{fig:ui} bottom middle) provides detailed scores for each criterion, displayed as smiley icons, similar to the overall assessment.\footnote{red: under 3, yellow: 3, green: over 3} The given score is explained below the dashboard.
+Below each criterion is a button that leads to a criteria-specific chat, inviting users to learn more in an interactive manner (\ref{item:dc-playful-exploration}).
+A button below the individual ratings opens up criteria descriptions (\ref{item:dc-clear-communication}).

-We implemented two different chat windows to provide flexible, user-driven exploration (\ref{item:dc-playful-exploration}): one for general questions accessible through the Overview Panel \new{(General Chat)}, and one for specific criteria accessible through the Dashboard Panel \new{(Criteria Chat, Figure~\ref{fig:ui} bottom left).
+\textbf{Chat.} We implemented two different chat windows to provide flexible, user-driven exploration (\ref{item:dc-playful-exploration}): one for general questions accessible through the Overview Panel \new{(General Chat)}, and one for specific criteria accessible through the Dashboard Panel \new{(Criteria Chat, Figure~\ref{fig:ui} right).
 They differ in their system prompt (see Appendix~\ref{app:prompting})}.
-In both, in addition to entering their own questions (by keyboard or voice), users are given three dynamically generated suggestions for questions. \new{Providing suggestions was inspired by Ravichander et al.~\cite{Ravichander2021}}.
-Suggestions for follow-up questions are generated again after each answer (which is not streamed but shown once finished) to the previous question.
-This allows user exploration in a structured way without requiring extensive effort or technical knowledge (\ref{item:dc-clear-communication}).
+In both, in addition to entering their own questions, users are given three dynamically generated suggestions for questions (with GPT4o-mini~\cite{o_mini}). \new{Providing suggestions was inspired by Ravichander et al.~\cite{Ravichander2021}}.
+Query suggestions are generated again after each answer (which is not streamed but shown once finished) to the previous question.
+This allows user exploration in a structured way without requiring extensive effort or technical knowledge (\ref{item:dc-clear-communication}, \ref{item:dc-adaptability}).
 At the same time, we respect users who wish for a deep-dive using their own custom questions and provide voice and keyboard input options for that.

-Since chats are (inherently) website-specific, an important feature in this context is that when users visit a new website, we include the last asked question for each respective criterion (and the General Chat) from the interactions on the previous website as one of the three suggestions.
+Since chats are website-specific, an important feature is that when users visit a new website, we include the last asked question for each respective criterion (and the General Chat) from the interactions on the previous website as one of the three suggestions.
 This facilitates website comparison, e.g., asking the same question on different websites.

-The chat history for each Criteria Chat and the General Chat is cached for each visited domain and can be deleted by clicking the respective button at the bottom of the Overview Panel.
+The chat history for each Criteria Chat and the General Chat is cached for each visited domain (but can be deleted).
 This makes it easier for users to come back to a website assessment and continue the conversation where they left off (\ref{item:dc-nondisruptive}), further facilitating website comparisons.